canonical/lxd/specs/rest-api.md

             'containers': ['/1.0/containers/1']              # List of affected resources },
         'metadata': {},                                      # Extra information about the operation (action, target, ...)
-        'may_cancel': True                                   # Whether it's possible to cancel the operation }
+        'may_cancel': true                                   # Whether it's possible to cancel the operation }

 ### DELETE